The Floyd Skinner Justice Award

 The H.C.
 Toliver Religious Life Award

 The individual who receives this award has dedicated his/her life to religion, faith and service to humanity.
 H.C.
 Toliver was Pastor of True Light Baptist Church.
 He was tireless in his efforts to help people obtain better living conditions and economic stability.
 He was always there to lend a hand, lift one up, and share his heart.

 The individual who receives this award should exemplify a strong commitment for developing, educating, and promoting others by helping to increase their knowledge.
 Hattie Beverly was a pioneer for African Americans in education in Grand Rapids; she was hired as a school teacher in 1899.
 She assumed this position in spite of the protest surrounding the hiring of an African American to teach in Grand Rapids.

 The individual who receives this award should exemplify strong commitment for creating, developing and achieving better work environments and opportunities for others.
 Martha Reynolds was an international representative of the United Auto Workers.
 She was a vital force in labor and community affairs in Grand Rapids.

 The Giant Among Giants Award is presented to a person(s)/group whose achievements can be felt throughout and beyond the Grand Rapids community.
 Such person(s)/group have made an exemplary impact in a number of areas.

 Final selection of award recipients will be made by the Giants' committee.
-Note: All nominations considered will be help on file for two years.
+Note: All nominations considered will be help on file for three years.